Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 He turned to Kevin Jenkins, who had been the one to start the song on the bar's music system.
 He had fit into the base perfectly, falling comfortably into his niche as the Scotch Creek Research Facility's resident purveyor of alcohol, caffeine, filling food and televised sports matches.
 Probably two-thirds of the major breakthroughs at the base had taken place over coffee and bacon cheeseburgers at the bar's increasingly-scuffed wooden tables.

 "Heck of a day," Tremblay agreed, trying to make it sound like his heart was in it.
-Jenkins just handed him another coffee---black, two sugars---with an expression that said he could see straight through the general's attempt at positivity.
+Jenkins just handed him another coffee - black, two sugars - with an expression that said he could see straight through the general's attempt at positivity.
 He was as bad as Dr. Sung sometimes.

 "Shitty time for a divorce, general," Jenkins said.